This frittata combines favorite breakfast elements and Minute® Instant Brown Rice into a filling, energizing, whole-grain dish.

 Give your rice one minute to sauté in the pan to ensure the water is cooked off the grains and to give it a bit of crispiness.
 When you have added the eggs to the mixture, cook until the eggs on the sides of the frittata are almost firm, then swiftly transfer the pan to the oven.
 Bake for 8-10 minutes, until the eggs are almost cooked through.
 When you remove the pan from the oven, the skillet and frittata will still be very hot.
 That residual heat will continue to cook your frittata for a few more minutes.
 Removing the frittata from the oven before the eggs are fully set ensures that this dish won’t be overcooked.

 Frittatas store well and are great reheated!
-They are just as good cold or warm.
+They are just as good cold as they are warm.
 Take a slice of your leftover frittata to work or school for a filling breakfast or lunch.
-You might also like these Quinoa and Sausage Breakfast Muffins.
+Alternatively, try these Quinoa and Sausage Breakfast Muffins.
+For another classic egg recipe, learn how to make our Microwave Egg Fried Rice.